PEOPLE'S LACROSSE

 IS THE SKILL STICK GOOD FOR YOUNG PLAYERS?

 It's ideal for beginners and youth players.
 The lighter weight and flexible design make it easier to develop proper mechanics before moving to a regulation stick.
+The shorter length is also more manageable for younger athletes.

 HOW LONG BEFORE I NOTICE IMPROVEMENT?

 Most players notice improved weak-hand confidence within 2 weeks of consistent daily practice.
 Cradle-and-switch smoothness typically clicks around the 3-week mark.
+Stick skills compound — the first week is hardest, then momentum builds.

 DOES BACKYARD TRAINING TRANSLATE TO GAME PERFORMANCE?

 Absolutely.
 The muscle memory built in deliberate solo practice is exactly what shows up under game pressure.
 The Skill Stick's design prioritizes the hand-eye coordination and wrist mechanics that matter most in live play.
+Players who train consistently at home outperform those who only practice with their team.

 READY TO TRAIN?